EddyVerbruggen/VideoCapturePlus-PhoneGap-Plugin/README.md

 ## 2. Screenshots

-Before recording, portrait mode (the 'Please rotate' text is part of the [overlay png file](https://github.com/EddyVerbruggen/VideoCapturePlus-PhoneGap-Plugin/blob/master/demo/img/cameraoverlays/overlay-iPhone-portrait.png))
+Before recording, portrait mode (the 'Please rotate' text is part of the [overlay png file](demo/img/cameraoverlays/overlay-iPhone-portrait.png)):

 ![ScreenShot](screenshots/screenshot-before-recording-portrait.png)

-During recording, landscape mode
+During recording, landscape mode:

 ![ScreenShot](screenshots/screenshot-during-recording-landscape.png)

-Reviewing the recording, portrait mode
+Reviewing the recording, portrait mode:

 ![ScreenShot](screenshots/screenshot-reviewing-recording-landscape.png)

-After recording you can extract the metadata, [see the demo folder for this example](https://github.com/EddyVerbruggen/VideoCapturePlus-PhoneGap-Plugin/tree/master/demo)
+After recording you can extract the metadata, [see the demo folder for the code of this example](demo):
 ![ScreenShot](screenshots/screenshot-after-recording.png)

 ## 3. Installation